tjmblake/tjmblake.github.io/src/pages/building-cyclr-sandbox.md

 ## The Tech

-The entire App was hosting using a single NodeJS server using Express.
-This was effective since it would be an internal training tool, with a limited pool of active users.
+The entire App was built using a single NodeJS server using Express.

-It was developed using Docker to provide portability and GitHub actions were setup to automatically assemble and load a new docker image into Kubernetes on a successful pull request.
+It was developed using Docker to provide portability and GitHub actions were setup to automatically build and load a new docker image into Kubernetes on a successful pull request.

-Webpack was used to keep the bundling from /src to /public in a single place, and whilst complicated - allowed me to easily implement certain stages within bundles.
+Webpack was used to keep the bundling from /src to /public in a single place, however the Webpack flow included multiple stages of parsing for markdown files.

 ## Custom Markdown Parsing

 The 'markdown-it-loader' package enabled me to integrate markdown-it to HTML parsing easily.
-However, all the functionality I wanted was not there.
-I wanted to easily take custom blocks within markdown:
+However, I wanted to develop custom markdown blocks for different situations:

 <pre>
 ::: mermaid